Stephanie Brunner

 Stephanie Brunner (born 20 February 1994) is an Austrian World Cup alpine ski racer.

-Born in Schwaz, Tyrol, she specializes in the technical events of Slalom and Giant slalom, and made her World Cup debut on 17 March 2012.
+Born in Schwaz, Tyrol, she specializes in the technical events of slalom and giant slalom, and made her World Cup debut on 17 March 2012.
 On the European Cup circuit, Brunner won the 2016 season title in giant slalom and was second in the overall standings.
+She has represented Austria at multiple Winter Olympics and World Championships.